AustinChen123/LawGPT/README.md

 - By default, the project uses Pinecone as its vector database.
 You can switch to another vector store (e.g., Weaviate, Milvus) if desired, but you’ll need corresponding client libraries and minor code changes.
 - If you plan to store large amounts of text, be mindful of potential API usage limits or cost.

+## Disclaimer

+- This project only provides a brief overview of German online laws.
+It is based on legal documents that may not be fully up to date.
+Please consult legal professionals before making any decisions.

 ## License